ShallWeMove/Overflow2024/README.md

 ## Overview of Rules
 In contrast to traditional poker, which utilizes 5 cards, Mini Poker is played with only 2 cards, forming combinations to create hands (poker hands).
 Following the 2-card rule, players are dealt one card each, engage in betting, then receive the second card and proceed with another round of betting before revealing their hands to determine the winner.
 The draw rule is applied, ensuring that players' cards remain undisclosed throughout the game.

+## Betting Rules
+**Ante**: The mandatory initial bet placed at the beginning of the game to ensure active participation and discourage excessive folding without betting.
+It serves to encourage more proactive betting behavior.

+**Check**: A privilege given to the player who either must bet the minimum amount or is the first player to bet regardless of their hand.
+It allows them to pass their turn without adding more money to the pot.

+**Bet**: The act of placing the first bet after card exchange or additional distribution.
+If no one bets, the round progresses with everyone checking, without further betting.

+**Call**: Accepting the amount of money bet by the previous player.

+**Raise**: Accepting the previous bet and adding more to it.

+**Fold**: Surrendering the hand, resulting in the loss of any money bet before folding.
+Folding is employed to minimize further losses when a player assesses that their hand has little chance of winning.